1688168/Codes/Patterns.md

 - Subsequence -> DP (Longest increasing subsequence, Longest Common Subsequence)
 - Subarray -> Monotonic Stack, presum, presum2
 - Subset -> you can group and sort

+# [`Sweep Line`]
+- When we use Sweep Line, we only consider sets of starting points and ending points, we do NOT know which starting point matching with which ending point.

 # [`Top K elements`]